SOFTS-Arabica coffee prices ease, focus on exchange stocks

 COFFEE

 * ICE certified stocks of arabica coffee stood at 1.028 million bags as of Feb.
-16, down by around one-third from 1.541 million at the end of 2021, although there have been some tentative signs that they could be beginning to stabilise.
+16, down by around a third from 1.541 million at the end of 2021, although there have been some tentative signs that they could be beginning to stabilise.

 * "The continued decline in exchange-registered coffee stocks is lending buoyancy to the price," Commerzbank said in a report, while noting the inventory reduction had slowed noticeably in recent days.